Mizzou-CBMI/COSMOS2/README.rst

 It is primarily designed and used for machine learning and bioinformatics pipelines, but is general enough for any type of distributed computing workflow and is also used in fields such as image processing.

-Cosmos provides a simple api to specify any job DAG using simple python code making it extremely flexible and inuitive
+Cosmos provides a simple python api to specify any job DAG using simple python code making it extremely flexible and intuitive
-- you do *not* specify your DAG using json, CWL, groovy, or some other domain specific language.
+- you do *not* specify your DAG using json, CWL, groovy, or some other domain specific language (DSL).

 Cosmos allows you to resume modified or failed workflows, uses SQL to store job information, and provides a web dashboard for monitoring and debugging.
 It is different from libraries such as `Luigi <https://github.com/spotify/luigi>`__